-• Computer and Software Requirement
+- Computer and Software Requirement

 - A Macintosh laptop computer with appropriate software is 'highly recommended' for students majoring in Graphic Design and entering their first 303 level course.
 Specifications for the hardware and software may be obtained from the professors or the MSUM bookstore.

 - Internship

 - Students seeking a Graphic Design degree must seek out and complete an internship opportunity.
 Internship requests should be made to the major advisor and must be approved for credit in advance.

 Restricted Electives (10-12 credits)

 Student must take three intro courses OR two intro courses and one intermediate studio from the list of courses below.
 10-12 credits

 Intro courses:

-ART 102 Basic Drawing II (4) ART 203A Introduction to Ceramics and Clay Processes (4) ART 203C Introduction to Painting (4) ART 203D Introduction to Printmaking (4) ART 203E Introduction to Sculpture (4) ART 203F Introduction to Photography (4) ART 203L Introduction to Illustration (4) (ART 102 pre-requisite) ART 203N Introduction to Papermaking (4) FILM 172 Video Production (3) FILM 100 Tech Training: Video Production (1) (FILM 172 co-requisite) EIT 181 Audio Technology Theory (3) Intermediate courses:
+ART 102 Basic Drawing II (4) ART 203A Introduction to Ceramics and Clay Processes (4) ART 203C Introduction to Painting (4) ART 203D Introduction to Printmaking (4) ART 203E Introduction to Sculpture (4) ART 203F Introduction to Photography (4) ART 203L Introduction to Illustration (4) (ART 102 pre-requisite) ART 203N Introduction to Papermaking (4) FILM 175 Video Production (4) EIT 181 Audio Technology Theory (3) Intermediate courses: